mycrl/mirror/README.md

 <br/>
 <br/>

 Pure software screen projection is different from Miracast, AirPlay, etc., which need to rely on hardware support.
 This project was not designed to work on a wide area network, but works well in a local area network environment.

-The project is cross-platform, but the priority platforms supported are Windows and Android.

-Unlike a solution like DLAN, this project is more akin to airplay, so low latency is the main goal, currently the latency is controlled at around 150-250ms (with some variations on different platforms with different codecs), and maintains a highly easy to use API and very few external dependencies.
+The project is cross-platform, but the priority platforms supported are Windows and Android, Unlike a solution like DLAN, this project is more akin to airplay, so low latency is the main goal, currently the latency is controlled at around 150-250ms (with some variations on different platforms with different codecs), and maintains a highly easy to use API and very few external dependencies.

 ## Documentation

+- Rust: There are still some obstacles to releasing to crates.io, so for rust the documentation is being updated.
-The documentation is still being updated, for C/C++ projects, check out this header file: [mirror.h](./ffi/include/mirror.h)
+- C/C++: This project also compiles dynamic link libraries, so for C/C++ projects, use this header file [ffi/include/mirror.h](./ffi/include/mirror.h)

 ## Build Instructions